 The Correct Waffle Iron

 This is very important.
-You see, the Scandinavians don’t eat their pancakes and waffles thick, they like them thin and sometimes even a little bit crunchy.
-Swedish waffles are also heartshaped, which adds that extra sweetness to it.
+You see, the Scandinavians don’t make their pancakes or waffles thick like the Belgians or Americans.
+We like them thin and sometimes even a little bit crunchy.
+Swedish waffles are also heart-shaped, which adds that extra bit of sweetness to them.
 If you don’t have a proper iron already, we have some suggestions for you:

 We thought this vintage-looking waffle iron below was cool!

-The traditional way of serving a waffle is usually with whipped cream and Swedish jam, usually raspberry, cloudberry or lingonberry.
+The traditional way of serving a waffle is usually with whipped cream and Swedish jam.
+Raspberry, cloudberry or lingonberry are usually the most popular flavors.
 We found some tasty-looking Swedish jams on Amazon.